Salem Tabernacle has a rich heritage of God’s faithfulness through the years, to God be the Glory!

 Unfortunately, several years after the Delavan Avenue property was built, the church began a long and serious decline.
 In 1974, the Assemblies of God called Pastor Tate to inform him that the church he had started was going to close and its facilities were going to be sold to a local funeral home.
 Pastor Tate then asked one of the young men he had worked with to visit the church and preach before its work in Beacon finally wrapped up.
 The year was 1974 and that young man’s name was Phil Aarstad.

-Nearly 40 years have passed since that visit to the Beacon Assembly of God took place, and in that time, the ministry has grown from 12 people to nearly 400.
+Over 40 years have passed since that visit to the Beacon Assembly of God took place, and in that time, the ministry has grown from 12 people to nearly 400.
 Over the years, the church established a K-12 Christian school, more than doubled the size of its facility, parted ways with the denomination, and has facilitated ministry to thousands on five continents through missions work.
 Phil and his wife Linda served faithfully and in a spirit of excellence that still shapes the culture of our church family today.

 In 2000, we were renamed “The Oasis” and embarked on a transformation that continues to this day.
 Leaving behind the legalism and exclusivity of our traditions, God called the Oasis to become “a refreshing way to reconnect.”
 The next decade of ministry brought unprecedented and prophetic change to a church that up till that point had a very traditional Pentecostal identity and theology.
 We discovered that life in God’s Kingdom requires constant change and adaptation (i.e. repentance).
 We didn’t abandon our rich Pentecostal heritage, but rather, built on it by walking with Christ into new dimensions of faith and grace.